 \subsection{3D Question Answering on ScanQA}

-We assess how our multi‐shape pretraining enhances 3D–text integration in the ScanQA benchmark~\citep{3dllm}, which requires answering natural‐language questions about ScanNet scenes.
+We further assess 3D–text alignment on the ScanQA benchmark~\citep{scanqa,3dllm}, which requires answering natural‐language questions about ScanNet scenes.
 Following prior works, we freeze each 3D encoder and attach it to BLIP2–FlanT5~\citep{flan,blip2}, then fine‐tune on ScanQA’s question–answer pairs.
 In addition to the sota contrastive baselines (OmniBind-Large, OmniBind-Full), we include \textsc{SF}‐OpenShape, \textsc{SF}‐ViT-Lens and \textsc{SF}-Uni3D as our multi‐shape variants, alongside their single‐shape counterparts.
 We report here BLEU-4 (B-4), CIDEr and Exact Match (EM); full metrics appear in the supplementary. \Cref{tab:scanqa_results} gives the results.

-All three backbones see substantial gains with \textsc{SceneForge}: \textsc{SF}-OpenShape improves B-4 by +1.8 pp, CIDEr by +6.7 pp and EM by +2.8 pp; \textsc{SF}-ViT-Lens adds +1.3 pp, +5.9 pp and +2.1 pp, respectively; and \textsc{SF}-Uni3D leads with +2.9 pp, +8.4 pp and +4.1 pp. While all backbones gain, Uni3D yields the largest relative and absolute boosts—consistent with its greater capacity—whereas ViT-Lens, despite smaller gains, still surpasses OmniBind.
-A qualitative review shows that, while baseline encoders match our variants on attribute- or color-based questions, \textsc{SceneForge} variants significantly outperform them on spatial reasoning queries—e.g. “What is over the brown chair?”—where modeling inter-object relationships is essential.
+All three backbones see substantial gains with \textsc{SceneForge}: \textsc{SF}-OpenShape improves B-4 by +1.8 pp, CIDEr by +6.7 pp and EM by +2.8 pp; \textsc{SF}-ViT-Lens adds +1.3 pp, +5.9 pp and +2.1 pp, respectively; and \textsc{SF}-Uni3D leads with +2.9 pp, +8.4 pp and +4.1 pp. While all backbones gain, Uni3D yields the largest relative and absolute boosts, consistent with its greater capacity, whereas ViT-Lens, despite smaller gains, still surpasses OmniBind.
+A qualitative review shows that, while baseline encoders match our variants on attribute- or color-based questions, \textsc{SceneForge} variants significantly outperform them on spatial reasoning queries, e.g. “What is over the brown chair?”, where modeling inter-object relationships is essential.
 This suggests that our structured multi-shape augmentation not only sharpens local feature representations but also boosts the encoder’s ability to infer complex spatial configurations, a critical capability for 3D scene understanding.